 Loaner Weapons are not available for duck hunting.

 Over 30 Years of Duck Hunting Experience

 With over thirty years in the duck hunting business, Ron’s Guide Service is considered to be the best in all of Florida and perhaps the nation when it comes to hunting ducks.
-Florida duck hunting on Lake Okeechobee has always been excellent even in years when duck migrations were poor.
+Florida duck hunting on Lake Okeechobee has always been popular even in years when duck migrations were poor.
 Lake Okeechobee is roughly 750 square miles with a shallow depth and a vast array of water plants which is perfect for attracting migratory ducks.
-You can expect to limit out on duck, or run out of shells trying!
-There is so much to learn about duck hunting, especially for first time hunters which is why we recommend you read this entire page for the most detailed information on our duck hunt.
+Duck hunting is perhaps one of the most challenging hunts because unlike wild boar hunting, ducks are flying targets!
+Some days ducks are flying and some days they aren’t, but that is the nature of hunting!
+Whether you are a new hunter or experienced, our professional guides will do their best to make your hunt a success – weather and natural migratory patterns permitting.
+There is so much to learn about duck hunting, especially for first time hunters which is why we recommend you read this entire page for the most detailed information about our duck hunt.

 No Drop-Offs, Just Fully Guided Fun

 Our duck hunts are fully guided and perfect for new and experienced hunters.
 We do not drop hunters off on the lake to fend for themselves.
 Your guide sets up decoys, calls ducks, retrieves all downed birds, and can assist you in identifying species.
 We limit the number of hunters we take out at a time to three per boat which creates a more personal experience and allows individual attention.

 Florida duck hunting is divided into two phases.
 Our duck hunts sell out quickly so make sure you allow enough time in advance to reserve your experience.
 Do you have a date and time in mind?
 Check out our book online page to see if it is available!